 Address: 84011 Amalfi, Province of Salerno, Italy

-One of the most beautiful things to do in Italy is definitely a road trip along the Amalfi Coast.
-This coast of Italy has it all: dramatic cliffs, crystal-clear waters, cute little hill towns dotting the hillside, and of course – breathtaking views.
+Among the finest, beautiful things to do in Italy is, without a doubt, a road trip along the Amalfi Coast.
+This coast of Italy has it all: dramatic cliffs, crystal-clear waters, cute little hill towns dotting the hillside, and of course – incredible panoramas.

-If you’re planning on driving the Amalfi Coast, be prepared for some hair-raising turns and drop-offs.
-But it’s all part of the experience, and definitely worth it for the views!
-Trust me, you won’t find views like these anywhere else.
+If you plan on driving the Amalfi Coast, be prepared for some hair-raising turns and drop-offs.
+But it’s all part of the experience, and worth it for the views!
+Trust me; you won’t find views like these anywhere else.

-Stop off in cute little towns like Positano, Amalfi, and Ravello and explore their winding streets, sample some delicious limoncello, or enjoy a leisurely lunch by the water.
-And don’t forget to take a dip in the crystal-clear waters – it’s the perfect way to cool down on a hot summer’s day.
+Stop in cute little towns like Positano, Amalfi, and Ravello, explore their winding streets, sample some delicious limoncello, or enjoy a leisurely lunch by the water.
+And don’t forget to dip in the crystal-clear waters – it’s the perfect way to cool down on a hot summer’s day.
 You can even rent a boat for the day and explore the coastline from the water on a boat trip.

-If you want some active things to do in Italy, this coastline is also home to some great hiking trails. hike up to Monte Tre Calli for incredible views over the coastline, or tackle the more challenging Path of the Gods hike.
+If you’re in the mood for some active things to do in Italy, this coastline is also home to great hiking trails.
+Hike up to Monte Tre Calli for incredible views over the coastline, or tackle the more challenging Path of the Gods hike.

-If you want to avoid crowds, head to the Amalfi Coast in the shoulder season (April-May or September-October).
-But if you don’t mind a few more people around, summer is the best time to visit as you’ll be sure to enjoy the weather, boating, and beaches.
+If you’re eager to avoid crowds, head to the Amalfi Coast in the shoulder season (April-May or September-October).
+But if you don’t mind a few more people around, summer is the best time to visit as you’ll surely enjoy the weather, boating, and beaches.